Children’s critical illness benefit

 How often is children’s benefit claimed?

 Sadly, it might be more often than you imagine.
-In 2023 alone, we paid out over £5.9 million for our critical illness cover children's benefit Footnote [1].
+In 2024 alone, we paid out over £7.6 million children's critical illness claims across all of our Aviva individual critical illness policies Footnote [1]

 What are the most common claims?

-Other conditions we receive children’s benefit claims for include:
+Other main conditions we receive children’s benefit claims for include:

 What happens when you make a claim for children’s benefit?

 If you need to make a claim for children’s benefit, we’ll make sure we handle it with care, and as quickly as we’re able.
 We know that when a child’s seriously ill it impacts the whole family.
+We'll ask you to send us any medical letters you already have to speed up the claim process, and if we need to get a specialist report we will take care of everything.
 Our claims team will get to know a bit about you and your family and send a gift – maybe a restaurant voucher for you and your partner, or a toy or arts and craft supplies, to keep their siblings occupied.

 If the claim is for cancer, we’ll fast track the process and you won’t have to fill in long forms.
 We call the cancer nurse or specialist, to ease the strain and let you focus on what’s important.